-So long as they are not on duty, using City resources, in non-public City-owned spaces, wearing a City uniform or insignia, or using their City title, position, or status:
+So long as they are off duty, not using City resources, not in nonpublic City-owned spaces, not wearing a City uniform or insignia, and not using their City title, position, or status:

-- Members of Group 1 may volunteer in a non-managerial, nonfundraising role for a campaign for non-local office, including federal and state-wide offices such as President, U.S. House of Representatives, and Pennsylvania Governor. - Members of Group 3 may also work on local campaigns; they can also be involved in political management (but not political fundraising), including as a committeeperson or ward leader. - Members of Group 4 may also participate in political management; they can also engage in political fundraising.
+- Members of Group 1 may volunteer in a non-managerial role for a campaign for non-local office, including federal and state-wide offices such as President, U.S. House of Representatives, and Pennsylvania Governor. - Members of Group 3 may work on local campaigns; they can also be involved in political management (but not political fundraising), including as a committeeperson or ward leader. - Members of Group 4 may participate in political management; they can also engage in political fundraising.